mchalfant/meme_tuning/README.md

 # Meme Tuning Generator

+## About
-This is a simple python sciprt meant to generate meme tuning for string instruments
+This is a simple python script meant to generate meme tuning for string instruments

-First, we can the
+## How it works
 The scripts uses PyEnchant to check if the word is in the English Dictionary

+## How to Use
+There are two variables that can be modified by the user the